 Complainants are provided clear and understandable reasons for decisions relating to complaints.

 Updates are provided to complainants during review processes.

 Complaints are used to assist in improving services, policies and procedures.

 Complaint Receipt and Handling

 All complaints received by the Foundation Office shall be addressed by the appropriate staff person.
-In all cases, the Chief Executive Officer shall be advised.
+In all cases, the Executive Director shall be advised.